 - Don’t install bloatware – Some software prompts you to install other programs that can even run in the background; don’t allow their installation.

-- Delete temporary files and cache as often as possible – It goes without saying that those files can slow your system down, so don’t wait for them to clog your system; be proactive.
+- Delete temporary files and cache as often as possible – Those files can slow your system down, so don’t wait for them to clog your system; be proactive.

-- Close unnecessary programs – Your PC’s memory is limited, and if there are too many processes, your system will run slow, no matter how clean it is.
+- Close unnecessary programs – Your PC’s memory is limited, and if there are too many processes, your system will run slow, no matter how clean.
 You can also limit the RAM usage for some programs.

 - Verify the settings of your antivirus – Some antiviruses will use a lot of resources when running a full scan.
 That’s understandable, but set it to do that when you’re not using the PC, and, therefore, you will be unaffected.